 Follow Canggu’s A-listers and eco-conscious luxury lovers to COMO Beach Club at COMO Uma Canggu – one of the first five-star destinations to open in the ‘Gu.
 A fabulous beachfront spot for wining, dining and sunshine soaking, expect the freshest, regionally sourced ingredients creatively used in spectacular seaside dishes.
 Come for the breezy, beachy vibes, and stay for the best Eggs Benedict around.

-Absolute oceanfront looking directly over the famous waves of Berawa, Finns Beach Club is the quintessential beach hangout in Canggu, home to multiple restaurants, a sushi bar and five bars.
-Laze and graze away the day on single or double day beds, or swim in one of three stunning pools with a cool cocktail (or three) before setting up for the sundowner show.
+Absolute oceanfront looking directly over the famous waves of Berawa, Finns Beach Club is the quintessential beach hangout in Canggu, home to multiple restaurants and nine bars.
+Laze and graze away the day on single or double day beds, or swim in one of four stunning pools with a cool cocktail (or three) before setting up for the sundowner show.
 Want to up the lounging luxe factor?
 Head next door to Finns VIP Beach Club and be treated like the celeb that you are!

 Happy munching Honeys!